iurilandolt/push_swap/README.md

 we set a "best target" in list A for each node in list B.

-the best target will be saved in our struct with the `t_stack_node *target`, this target should be a node with a larger `>` value but as close as possible.
+the best target will be saved in our struct with the `t_stack_node *target`, this target should be a node with a `>` value but as close as possible to the value stored in B.

+e.g; if the value stored in B is 3 and if there is a node in A with the value 4, this node will be the ideal target.

 if there isn`t a node with a larger value stored in list A, the target will be the smallest node.

-e.g; if the value stored in B is 3 and if there is a node in A with the value 4, this node will be the ideal target.
+after searching for an ideal target and rotating list A until that target is at the head of the list we push B, repeat this process until B is empty and rotate A until the node with the smallest value is at the head of the list.

+your list is sorted.

 ### a set > 5 values